-On Saturday, 18 January at 9.00* am for Angkor Humanitarian Walking (5 or 8 km)
+On Saturday, 16 January at 9.00* am for Angkor Humanitarian Walking (5 km)

 * S.D.P.O. draws your attention to these programmed schedules which can be modified according to certain requirements.

-Is the start of the events located in the same place as the arrival zone ?
+Is the start of the events located at the same place as the arrival zone ?

-For all but the UTA, meeting point is at Elephant Terrace.
+For all (except for UTA), the meeting point is at the Elephant Terrace.
 This prestigious site for Cambodians is located in front of the ruins of the Royal Palace, close to the city of Angkor Thom.
-From Elephant Terrace and after the briefing by Gregoire, Race Director, you will be brought by bus to your specific start line.
-For your tracks to be as attractive as possible, we chose as last year to bring you as far as possible, given your race distance.
+From the Elephant Terrace and after the briefing by Gregoire, the Race Director, you will be transferred by bus to your specific starting line.
+For your tracks to be as attractive as possible, we chose, like last year, to bring you as far as possible, given your race distance.

 Yes, your bags will be identified with your name and stowed on the meeting point/finish line.

-No there will be no showers, you need to take your precautions (wipes…).
+No, there will be no showers.
+You need to take your own necessities (wipes, etc.).

-Runners from the 128 UTA be able to change mid race?
+Will runners from the 100 UTA be able to change mid race?

 Yes, your bags will be accessible in the changing room if you need to change.

-No, we do not plan any daycare, you will have to make arrangements.
+No, we do not plan any daycares, you will have to make your own arrangements.

-What are the endowment and rewards for the participants?
+What are the endowment and awards for the participants?

-You will receive a TShirt upon your bib retrival.
+You will receive a T-Shirt upon your bib delivery.

-After the race on the finish line, a commemorative medal will be given to all participants.
+After the race at the finish line, a commemorative medal will be presented to all the participants.

-For the 128 UTA, the 64 Bayon Trail and the 42 Marathon Trail, every runner passing the finish line will be awarded a finisher TShirt.
+For the 100 UTA, the 64 Bayon Trail and the 42 Marathon Trail, every runner passing the finish line will receive a finisher T-Shirt.

-For the rewards, check the Regulations and Principles of the race on: https://ultratrail-angkor.com/en/rules/
+For the awards, check the Regulations and Principles of the race on: https://ultratrail-angkor.com/en/rules/

 Yes, a visa is mandatory.
-You will need a passport with at least 6 months validity after your departure and a picture of yourself.
+You will need a passport with at least a 6-month validity after your departure and a picture of yourself.
 The visa can be purchased upon your arrival at the airport for 30$.

 Please make sure your passport is within the date limits.

-No, we do not offer any cancellation insurance.
-It relies on the participant to make arrangements with its own personal insurance within the given time.
+No, we do not offer any cancellation insurances.
+The participant should make arrangements with their own personal insurance within the given time.

-In case there is no race assistance/repatriation insurance, I understand I will have to put forward the funds for the first aid and primary transport.
-I am therefore the only responsible of the medical aid after the race and I will personally take steps with my insurance.
+In case there is no race assistance/repatriation insurances, I understand that I will have to put forward the funds for the first aid and primary transport.
+I am therefore only responsible of the medical aid after the race and I will personally take steps with my insurance.